Ferry Plantation House in Haunted Virginia

 Some of the reported spirits are said to be those of slaves who worked on the plantation during its operational days.
 Grace Sherwood, known as the “Witch of Pungo,” was tried for witchcraft at a courthouse previously located on the property, and some claim that her spirit also haunts the area.
 Other spirits reportedly include those of shipwreck victims from the Lynnhaven River, which the property overlooks.

-Related Haunted Stories: Watcher House
+Related Haunted Stories: House of Wills

 Various kinds of paranormal phenomena have been reported at the Ferry Plantation House, from the typical—such as disembodied voices, cold spots, and flickering lights—to more intense experiences like full-bodied apparitions and objects moving on their own.
 Several paranormal investigations have been conducted at the site, with many reporting the capture of Electronic Voice Phenomena (EVPs), orbs in photographs, and even spectral figures appearing in videos.